zmilla93/SlimTrade/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what feature you would like added to SlimTrade.

 **Why do you want this feature added?**
-Describe why this feature would be useful or a problem that this feature is resolving.
-This helps to find alternatives solutions to the same problem.
+If you don't mind, describe why this feature would be useful or a problem that this feature is resolving.
+This helps to find alternative or improved solutions to the same problem.